Austen.com

 A Regency Repository

-"Of arts, literature, fashion, personalities, inventions, learning, the domestic arts, and matters military and political" says the front page of this site.
-If you are planning to visit England, or if you want to know about the paintings of Constable, or the invention of the bicycle, or the history of tea, here's a good place to look.
-When the site doesn't cover things itself, it provides links to places on the web where Regency information is housed.
+"Of arts, literature, fashion, personalities, inventions, learning, the domestic arts, and matters military and political."
+If you want to know about the paintings of Constable, the invention of the bicycle, or the history of tea — here's a good place to look.
+When the site doesn't cover something itself, it links out to other Regency resources.

 The Regency Collection